 Experience is limited in patients with moderate hepatic disease who may have bleeding diatheses.
-Clopidogrel should therefore be used with caution in this population.
+Clopidogrel should therefore be used with caution in this population (see section 4.2).

 4.5 Drugs interactions

 Effect of co-administered medicinal products on rosuvastatin